zuugle-services/DianaWidget/README.md

 ### 1. Sign Up and Obtain Credentials

-* **Register**: First, you or your organization needs to sign up on the [zuugle-services.net](https://zuugle-services.net) portal.
+* **Register**: First, you or your organization needs to sign up on the [zuugle-services.com](https://zuugle-services.com) dashboard.
 * **Application Creation**: Upon successful registration and setup, an "Application" will be created for you in the Zuugle Services backend.
-* **Get Credentials**: Log in to your dashboard on `zuugle-services.net`.
+* **Get Credentials**: Log in to your dashboard on `zuugle-services.com`.
 Navigate to the API credentials or application settings section.
 Here, you will find your unique:
    * `Client ID`: A public identifier for your application.
    * `Client Secret`: A confidential key. **This** secret must be **kept secure and should never be exposed in client-side code.**